 Stay: The grand dame without question is the Ritz Carlton; Montreal’s most luxurious stay.
-Using our Starwood points we checked in to the W, with an enviable location bordering downtown and Old Montreal.
+Using our Starwood points, we checked in to the W, with an enviable location bordering downtown and Old Montreal.
 The hotel may be ten years old, but the newly redone rooms are impressive-- comfortable, stylish and extremely spacious.
 Montreal has fabulous boutique options; next time we’d be tempted to book a room at the Hotel Le St-James, The Gault or L’Hotel.

 Art Afternoon: Allow a few hours to explore the brilliant Museum of Fine Arts—with four Pavilions you can easily get lost here for an afternoon.
-(All pavilions are linked by underground galleries, a big plus in the colder months) The large collection containing over 40,000 works ranges from antiquity to contemporary, something of interest for every taste.
-If you have more time, Montreal boasts other worthy museums including: The McCord Museum, The Contemporary Art Museum, Phi Centre, Civilization Museum and Marguerite d'Youville.
+(All pavilions are linked by underground galleries, a big plus in the colder months) The extensive collection containing over 40,000 works ranges from antiquity to contemporary, something of interest for every taste.
+If you have more time, Montreal boasts other worthy museums including The McCord Museum, The Contemporary Art Museum, Phi Centre, Civilization Museum and Marguerite d'Youville.

 Dinner: We wanted to go, heard we must go, to Joe Beef, one of the worlds’ top fifty restaurants.
 As it was a last minute trip, reservations were impossible to come by.
 Then someone told us about a Canadian app called DINR—that alerts you to same day reservations and the stars aligned.
-Quirky and unassuming with friendly service and steller food we loved our meal at Joe Beef.
-Down the street their popular sister restaurant Liverpool House had been our standby if DINR had not panned out.
+Quirky and unassuming with friendly service and stellar food we loved our meal at Joe Beef.
+Down the street, their popular sister restaurant Liverpool House had been our standby if DINR had not panned out.